 Are Sexual Harassment Cases Only Civil, Or Criminal As Well?

-Any conduct that a harasser engages in may have criminal implications.
+Any harassing conduct may have criminal implications.
 In most cases, unless there is violence, the police are not going to get involved.
-Once the police find out that the victim has a civil lawyer, they are likely to decide not to prosecute in non-violent cases.
+Once the police find out that the victim has a civil lawyer, they are likely to decide not to prosecute non-violent cases.

 That defendant has to make a choice.
 Do they waive their privilege against self-incrimination, thereby jeopardizing their criminal case, because they need to respond to the allegations in the civil case?
 Or do they assert their privilege in a civil case, thereby protecting themselves from the criminal case?
 If they assert their privilege in the civil case, they don’t have the right to ever talk about any defense that they may have, such as consent.
 It is a double-edged sword whenever there is a criminal case pending with a civil case.
 When you see these hybrid cases it is almost certain the harasser’s civil lawyer is going to want to stop the civil case while the criminal case is pending.